Nidhi-kumarii/90DaysOfDevOps/2025/linux/week2-solution/task3.md

 Task:
 Download the log file from the repository.
 Extract insights using commands:
-Use 'grep' to find all occurrences of the word "error".
+Use `grep` to find all occurrences of the word "error".
-Use 'awk' to extract timestamps and log levels.
+Use `awk` to extract timestamps and log levels.
-Use 'sed' to replace all IP addresses with [REDACTED] for security.
+Use `sed` to replace all IP addresses with [REDACTED] for security.
 Bonus: Find the most frequent log entry using 'awk' or 'sort | uniq -c | sort -nr | head -10'.

 solution